aws-samples/genai-invoice-processor/README.md

     - Replace your-bucket-name with the desired name of your S3 bucket.
     - Replace your-region with the AWS region where you want the bucket to reside, such as us-east-1.

 2. Using the below AWS cli command, copy your invoices from your local computer to the S3 bucket created in the step above.
+If you would like to create a folder within the S3 bucket and upload your invoices there, then follow the second command below.
     ```bash
         aws s3 cp /path/to/your/local/folder/with/invoices s3://your-bucket-name/ --recursive
+    ```

+        ```bash
+        aws s3 cp /path/to/your/local/folder/with/invoices s3://your-bucket-name/folder/ --recursive
     ```

 3. Validate the Upload